dannysu/hakyll-blog/pages/about-me.markdown

 Here is a list of things I did that I'm most proud of:

-- Wrote a speech recognizer named [OCVolume][3] in high school (I received [numerous emails][4] after I put it up on SourceForge)
+- Wrote a speech recognizer named [OC Volume][3]
-- Developed Home Screen Customizer application in my spare time achieving over 150,000 downloads and later bundled by Microsoft on all Huawei C8300 phones ([Featured on Microsoft China website][5]!)
+- Developed Home Screen Customizer application achieving over 150,000 downloads and later bundled by Microsoft on all Huawei C8300 phones ([Featured on Microsoft China website][5]!)
 - Tackled open-ended problems and did research in high school and at Amazon.com
 - Proposed and prototyped a new driving navigation experience that became an official feature on Windows Phone 7 Mango release